microsoft/pxt-arcade/docs/courses/csintro2/logic/multiplayer.md

 <br />

+Some keyboards may have a maximum number of keys that can be pressed at a single time, which may inhibit the ability for two people to play on one keyboard.

+### ~hint

-Additionally, many gamepads (for example, an Xbox One controller) can be used to control the game as well.
-The button mappings depend on the controller, and some may not work.
-Gamepads also allow more than two players can play at once.
+Many gamepads (for example, an Xbox One controller) can be used to control the game as well.
+The button mappings depend on the controller, and some gamepads may not work.

+Additionally, multiple gamepads can be used to allow for more than the two players a keyboard supports, allowing for three or more players in a single game.

+### ~

 ## Example #1: Player one